See index to all the chapters for Putting Out the Planetary Fire

 ACEEE notes that most state climate policies, such as clean electricity standards and emissions reductions goals, have not addressed the important role of energy efficiency in plans to decarbonize state electric grids and economies.
 Policymakers should adopt rules that enable utilities to provide customers incentives for buying electric heat pumps, set building energy performance standards that spur energy-efficient retrofits, and invest in electric vehicle charging infrastructure coupled with comprehensive transportation efforts.
 They also recommend that energy-efficient investments be targeted to low-income populations to make the energy transition more equitable.

-There is also a need to strengthen appliance energy standards to reduce energy demand while saving money.
-Unfortunately, consumer use of such standards has not been ideal, and the Trump administration sought to kill the energy STAR rating program.
+There is also a need to strengthen energy standards for home appliances to reduce energy demand while saving money.
+Unfortunately, consumer adoption of such standards has not been ideal, and the Trump administration sought to kill the energy STAR rating program.

 States and the federal government could adopt stronger energy standards for appliances.
 In June 2022, the New York legislature passed a bill to require appliances to be more energy efficient.
 The law will apply to many common household products, including computers and televisions.
 It requires the state to update energy and water efficiency standards for 7 products already regulated by the state and to set new standards for another 30, including air purifiers, electric vehicle chargers, and restaurant equipment.
 The new standards are estimated to save New Yorkers $800 million annually on utility bills by 2025, rising to $1.3 billion per year by 2030.